 Building a targeted group database

-By subscribing to web push notification, you can build a base of people interested in specific topics.
+By subscribing to web push notifications, you can build a base of people interested in specific topics.
 Of course, your primary goal is to sell products and services but long-term a more effective approach could be implementing a content marketing strategy.
 Instead of asking customers if they want to be informed about special offers or new products ask if they would like to find out about new valuable content published on your blog or other platforms.

 There are quite a few possible ways of subscription.
 Web push notifications use the most simple one which is only one click.
 No forms including questions about email address or other data needed.
 Internet users don’t want to share too much information online, especially for this kind of purposes.
 It’s also the fasted way for signing up, so that increases a chance for a successful subscription.
 Use the language of benefits to encourage customers to click the „Yes” button.
 Once they’ll do it, keep them updated on your content, but don’t do it too often and share content specifically with people potentially interested in it.